 After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortised cost using the EIR method.
 Gains and losses are recognised in profit or loss when the liabilities are derecognised as well as through the EIR amortisation process.

 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortisation is included as finance costs in the statements of comprehensive income.
+The EIR amortisation is included as finance costs in profit or loss.